sudonym-i/Frame-U-Lator/README.md

 # Frame-U-Lator
 This is probably my first code project.
-The code is definitely far from efficient, and so many elements were poorly constructed, but at the end of the day it works, and it was an excellent learning experience. (includes HTML optimized for desktop web, and an APK file for use on android phones)
+The code is definitely the work of a beginner, and I would jump off a bridge if I still wrote like this, but at the end of the day it works, and it was an excellent learning experience.

+(includes HTML optimized for desktop web, and an APK file for use on android phones)

 HTML will be the main code